 During your first semester, you will take four courses.
 The four courses can be broken down this way:

 All first-year students will be enrolled in one of the First-Year Seminars (FYS) during their first semester.
-See “Getting Started: Submitting Your FYS Choices” for more information on FYS selection and placement.
+(For fall semester only, see “Getting Started: Submitting Your FYS Choices” for more information on FYS selection and placement.)

 Course Two: Writing (fall or spring semester)

 All first-year students are required to enroll in one of the English 101 sections during their first year.
 Some students may be exempt by virtue of AP exam or other credits.

 If your potential major is English, register for English 101 during your first semester at Wheaton.

 However, if your potential major is in art, mathematics, one of the sciences, or you plan on pursuing the pre-med/pre-health career track, enroll in English 101 during your second semester.

 Students who have earned credits through Advanced Placement (AP) examinations or college-level study may be exempt from this requirement.
 See Alternate Sources of Credit.